nehapatlolla/nestjs-task-management/nestjs.md

 ## Relation

 When you have a relation, one of the sides of that relation can be eager.
-When it is set to true here it is for "User", whenever we fetch the user we are goinhg to fetch the tasks as well , no need of manually doing it
+When it is set to true here it is for "User", whenever we fetch the user we are going to fetch the tasks as well , no need of manually doing it

 Here we want to connect the users to the tasks